 You are new to lifting with free weights (barbells and dumbbells) and training for strength.

-You are tired of feeling weak, constantly getting injured, and just messing around in the gym.
+You’re tired of feeling weak and just messing around in the gym.
 You want to learn how to lift weights properly so that you can train with confidence and feel like you are getting somewhere.

 However you have no idea how to go about lifting weights and you are worried that your technique is just not good enough.
 You find that you hold back or ‘cop out’ of lifting heavy for fear of injuring yourself.